-Savory spiced mushroom biryani is a wonderful option for vegetarians and omnivores alike.
-Layers of marinated and fried mushrooms, ghee-coated basmati rice, and fresh herbs make this an extra-special vegetarian biryani.
+This savory spiced mushroom biryani recipe is a wonderful meal for vegetarians and omnivores alike.
+Layers of marinated, meaty mushrooms, fluffy basmati rice, and fresh herbs make this an extra-special vegetarian dish.
+I’ve included lots of step-by-step pictures and tips so you can feel confident making stovetop biryani from scratch!

-Basmati rice is a fragrant (the word basmati literally translates to fragrant) long-grain rice produced mainly in South Asia.
-It has an aromatic, floral, pandan-like aroma; when cooked, basmati generates a nutty, almost popcorn-like scent.
-Look for aged rice with an off-white tinge.
+Extra-Long Aged Basmati Rice: Basmati rice is a fragrant long-grain rice with an aromatic, floral, pandan-like aroma.
 Aged rice is more aromatic than non-aged varieties (meaning more flavor) and generally yields fluffier grains.

 👩🏽🍳🌶️ Important FYI 🌶️👩🏽🍳